How to Machine Wash Sweaters

 Start by Reading the Care Label

-Before you machine wash sweaters, always read the care label first.
-Then follow the instructions very carefully.
 If the label says, "Dry Clean Only," dry clean it.
-However, if the label says "Dry Clean," however, you may be able to wash it.
+However, if the label says "Dry Clean," you may be able to wash it.

-Sweaters are a little harder to care for than most garments.
-Which is why many of us are reluctant to even try to machine wash sweaters.
-After all, they can shrink, they can stretch, they can even pill.
-And the softer the sweater, the more delicate.
+Sweaters are more challenging to care for than most garments.
+This is why many of us are reluctant to machine wash sweaters.

 Fear no more.
 The key to sweater washing success is knowing how to machine wash sweaters by fabric type.
 These fabric guidelines can help ensure wash-day success.